-In the case of Characteristic Exponents α_1 estimated by calendar year and property type, 100% (69 of 69) were distinct statistically from 2.0-the Characteristic Exponent of the Normal distribution-with 95% confidence and 99% (68 of 69) were distinct from 2.0 with 99% confidence.
-In the case of residuals aggregated across property type (the first panel of Exhibit 5), all twenty-three sample Characteristic Exponents α_t were distinct from 2.0 with 99% confidence.
+In the case of characteristic exponents α_t estimated by calendar year and property type, 100% (69 of 69) were distinct statistically from 2.0-the characteristic exponent of the normal distribution-with 95% confidence and 99% (68 of 69) were distinct from 2.0 with 99% confidence.
+In the case of residuals aggregated across property type (the first panel of Figure 5), all twenty-three sample characteristic exponents α_t were distinct from 2.0 with 99% confidence.

-In the case of the Skewness Parameter β_t for all residuals aggregated across property type, 83% (19 of 23) were statistically significant (i.e., non-zero) with 99% confidence.
+In the case of the skewness parameter β_t for all residuals aggregated across property type, 83% (19 of 23) were statistically significant (i.e., non-zero) with 99% confidence.

-Exhibit 6 displays the sample Characteristic Exponents α_t of both the aggregated and individual property type residuals.
-It appears that α_1 could be time-invariant.
-However, Exhibit 9 that shows graphical representations of these data, suggests that α_t likely varies across property type.
-From Exhibit 5, for the entire 1981 to 2003 sample period, estimates of Characteristic Exponents together with their standard errors are 1.448 ±0.004 for all three property types combined, 1.431 ±0.007 for Office properties, 1.471 ±0.006 for Retail properties, and 1.425 ±0.009 for Industrial properties.
+Figure 6 displays the sample characteristic exponents α_t of both the aggregated and individual property type residuals.
+It appears that α_t could be time-invariant.
+However, Figure 9, which shows graphical representations of these data, suggests that α_t is likely to vary across property type.
+From Figure 5, for the entire 1981 to 2003 sample period, estimates of characteristic exponents together with their standard errors are 1.448 ± 0.004 for all three property types combined, 1.431 ± 0.007 for office properties, 1.471 ± 0.006 for retail properties, and 1.425 ± 0.009 for industrial properties.

-By contrast, Exhibit 7 shows clearly that β_t is not time-invariant.
-Indeed, β_t for all properties displayed a roughly cyclic pattern throughout the test), and seem to track one another especially the Office and Industrial results.
+By contrast, Figure 7 shows clearly that β_t is not time-invariant.
+Indeed, β_t for all properties displayed a roughly cyclic pattern throughout the test and seem to track one another, especially the office and industrial results.

-Exhibit 8 shows clearly that the Scale Parameter γ is not time-invariant either in the aggregate or by property type.
+Figure 8 shows clearly that the scale parameter γ is not time-invariant either in the aggregate or by property type.
 The general time-series patterns, however, are quite similar with roughly the same peaks and valleys.
-Since y is the stable infinite-variance measure of risk, this means that asset-specific risk is heteroscedastic.
+Since γ is the stable infinite-variance measure of risk, this means that asset-specific risk is heteroskedastic.

-The three graphs of Exhibit 9 show the Characteristic Exponent, the Skewness, and the Scale Parameter for each property type and the aggregate over the full 1981 to 2003 time period along with the one- and two-sigma error bands.
-In terms of Skewness and Scale Parameter, all three property type results differ statistically from one another.
+The three graphs of Figure 9 show the characteristic exponent, the skewness, and the scale parameter for each property type and the aggregate over the full 1981 to 2003 time period, along with the one- and two-sigma error bands.
+In terms of skewness and scale parameter, all three property type results differ statistically from one another.

-Because all twenty-three sample estimators for α_t are asymptotically Normal, the proposition that the true values are all equal (i.e., that α_t is time-invariant) can be tested by using the fact that, when it is true, $\sum{i} W{i}(x{i} - \overline{x})^{2}$ is distributed as χ^2 on twenty-two degrees of freedom, where each weight W_i is given by the reciprocal of the asymptotic variance of X_i , and X is the weighted average of X_i (weighted by the W_i).
+Because all twenty-three sample estimators for α_t are asymptotically normal, the proposition that the true values are all equal (i.e., that α_t is time-invariant) can be tested by using the fact that, when it is true, is distributed as χ^2 on twenty-two degrees of freedom, where each weight w_i is given by the reciprocal of the asymptotic variance of x_i , and \bar{x} is the weighted average of x_i (weighted by the w_i).